 Professor Susan Howick is interested in using simulation models to evaluate the impact of healthcare policies and understanding how different types of models can be used to assess the impact of changes in a healthcare system at both a strategic and operational level.

-Dr Itamar Megiddo is a Chancellor’s fellow, lecturer in the Management Science Department.
-His research interests are mainly in integrating disease and economic models to design policy and strategy (eg vaccination strategy) and spatial agent-based modelling of healthcare systems and services.
+Dr Itamar Megiddo is interested in integrating disease and economic models to design policy and strategy (eg vaccination and health systems strengthening strategy) and agent-based modelling of healthcare systems and services.
 He also works on the prioritisation of healthcare investments, including in the context of universal health coverage, modelling interventions to mitigate and monitor healthcare acquired infections, and methodological innovations in economic assessment of healthcare technologies.
-On-going projects include IndiaSim, an agent-based model of the Indian population and its utilisation of the healthcare system and odelling water, sanitation, and hygiene (WaSH) interventions to avert healthcare acquired infections (HAIs) in maternity wards in low- and middle-income countries.
+He is currently working on projects related to COVID-19, vaccination, antimicrobial resistance, and non-communicable diseases.

 Professor Alec Morton has expertise in a range of topics include: methodological innovations in economic assessment of healthcare technologies; health inequalities and poverty traps; technological innovation in healthcare systems; prioritisation of healthcare investments; performance measurement of healthcare systems; and thefinancial sustainability of the Scottish National Health Service.